ShahMkarimi/GoodLuck/README.md

-# GoogLuck the Game name
+# GoodLuck is the Game name
-it can play bye input number
+it can play by input number
 input divisible by 3 = Good
 input divisible by 5 = luck
 input divisible by both 3 & 5 = Good luck (own)